akirayorunoe/OCR-JPtoEn/README.md

 # How to Use PDF Translator

-Currently work but with really low accuracy, change the config of --oem & --psm for your own sake
+Translate scan PDF with plain image each page Currently work but with really low accuracy, change the config of --oem & --psm for your own sake

 ## Installation